 This course is a clinical learning experience that focuses on the older adult individual living independently within the community.
 Experiences center around utilizing the nursing process to promote healthy aging.
 It is taken concurrently with Gerontology Nursing and provides the student an opportunity to apply theoretical concepts of aging to clinical practice.
-Prerequisite: Concurrent enrollment in NURS 4241.
+Prerequisite: Concurrent enrollment in NURS 4241 and admission to the RN-BSN program.